hashgraph/hedera-forking/INTERNALS.md

 2. **Retrieve the Value.** Access the value stored at this hash slot.
 If the string exceeds 32 bytes, retrieve the additional segments from consecutive slots (_e.g._, `hashSlot + 1`, `hashSlot + 2`, _etc._), until the entire string is reconstructed.

-This process requires careful calculation and multiple reads from storage to handle longer strings properly.
+This process requires multiple reads from storage to handle long strings properly.